calumbinmore/Random-Forest/Readme.md

-## Predicting Grid Demand using Random Forest
+## Building a Random Forest Algorithm from Scratch

 This Project is showing the steps necessary to build a random_forest algorithm from scratch in Python.
 It starts by building a decision tree and